 Dealing with Multiple Insurance Adjusters

-Negotiating with one insurance adjuster is often confusing, and the situation can quickly become complicated if you need to speak with multiple insurance companies.
+Negotiating with one insurance adjuster is often confusing.
+The situation can quickly become complicated if you need to speak with multiple insurance companies during the process of car accident passenger claims.
 This may be the case if there were two or more drivers involved in the collision.
 You may even file a claim against your own insurance for medical coverage, depending on the circumstances.
 This is one reason why getting a lawyer is beneficial, as this way your law firm can help you know what to say and can often communicate with the adjusters on your behalf.

 Proving fault is an important component of car accident claims.
 The good news is that as a passenger, you are not going to be held liable for the accident.
 Arizona is a pure comparative negligence state.
 This means that drivers can each be assigned a percentage of fault for a collision, and each one will pay according to this percentage.
 This doesn’t affect the amount you receive as an injured passenger, but it does affect which insurance companies will pay for damages.

 What if Your Friend or Family Member was Driving?